How to start a business

-These are the key steps to start a small business
+Follow these 8 steps to start a business idea

 “What do I need to start a business?”, you might be thinking.
 From what business to start to how to raise the money for it, the sheer array of options can be daunting.

 Luckily, Startups.co.uk has a range of resources available to take that nascent entrepreneurial desire through the stages it needs to become a viable business and so we’ve gathered together the essential things to consider when you’re thinking about how to start your own business.

 These are the steps for how to start a business:

 It may sound obvious, but if you’re going to be a successful entrepreneur you need to define what your business is before you begin!

 Maybe you want to know how to start a business – some sort of business – but aren’t sure what business that might be yet.
 If so, there are a multitude of options available, whether it’s to support the lifestyle you want to lead or to make extra cash part-time; perhaps you want to know how to start a small business at home, for example.
 Take a look at our guide on how to start a business without a revolutionary idea – or, if you want to start a business from scratch take a look at our guide on how to come up with a business idea.

 Writing a business plan is essential for a successful business, however tempting it is to jump right in starting a business once you’ve got your idea.
 Read up on the 12 common elements strong business plans share to make sure you have a clear roadmap before starting out.
 Initially, you should thoroughly research your market to assess the viability of your business idea (take a look at our tips to check if your business idea is viable): how many people will buy your product or service, who are they and how will you be able to reach them?

 Assess if you need to raise finance to start your business